GDQuest/website/content/docs/guidelines/style-guides/game-art/index.md

 ![Topdown shooter](samples/landscape-topdown-shooter.svg)

-Here, the meteors are created from two differently sized circles to easily distinguish their rotation.
-The players are also notched triangles to communicate their look direction, bullets are capsules to convey movement.
+Here, the meteors are created from two differently sized circles to distinguish their rotation easily.
+The players are also notched triangles to communicate their look direction; bullets are capsules to convey movement.

 ## Type ##

-We are currently using *Montserrat Bold* font for most of the text used in game.
+We are currently using *Montserrat Bold* font for most of the text used in-game.
 It's a good *sans serif* font with enough weight to be readable while still maintaining its place in the game screen's hierarchy.

 ![Some UI Elements](samples/ui-elements.svg)

 While teaching, we often use debug elements that need to be readable yet distinguishable from in-game elements.
 This helps us properly explain technical information.
-For that we use a *monospace bold* font.
+For that, we use a *monospace bold* font.
 ![More Debug Elements](samples/topdown-debug.svg)

 Transparent debug elements allow us to show how our input affects the game instantly.